Love & Harvest

 1. Place a whole block of Costco brie on a piece of foil or a small cast iron pan.

-2. Drizzle generously with honey and a splash of balsamic vinegar.
+2. Drizzle generously with organic honey and a splash of balsamic vinegar.

 3. Top with a few pitted olivesfresh thyme, a pinch of salt and pepper (go with smoked salt if you’re feeling fancy).